 General Information.

-Prior to initial certification, the aerodrome designs and drawings must be evaluated by appropriate aerodrome standards inspectors, who would ensure that they meet requirement before initial approval is given by the Authority and in case of construction activities, prior to commencement of aerodrome construction work.
+Prior to initial certification, the aerodrome designs and drawings must be evaluated by appropriate aerodrome standards inspectors, who would ensure that they meet requirements before initial approval is given by the Authority and in case of construction activities, prior to commencement of aerodrome construction work.

 Details relating to the physical characteristics in approved designs/drawings must be consistent with what is to be provided in the aerodrome manual and on site.